Transportation Technology Center, Colorado

 The Transportation Technology Center is a field test site for the railroad transportation industry, located in a remote site in the plains of central Colorado.
-It is probably the largest railway R&D center in the country, with over 48 miles of dedicated, looped track for developing and testing rolling stock, and for recreating accidents in order to understand their dynamics.
-It also has other test facilities used to develop new technologies related to the railway industry, including high-bay engineering buildings with vibration rigs, model railroads used for testing, engineering and metallurgical labs, and impact walls for full-scale crash tests.
+It is probably the largest railway R&D center in the country, with around 50 miles of dedicated, looped track for developing and testing rolling stock, and for recreating accidents in order to understand their dynamics.
+It also has other test facilities used to develop new technologies related to the railway industry, including high-bay engineering buildings with vibration rigs, model railroads used for testing, engineering and metallurgical labs, computer modeling facilities, and impact walls for full-scale crash tests.
 Emergency and hazardous spill response are also developed at the TTC.
-The TTC is owned and operated by the Association of American Railroads, a railway industry trade organization.
-The AAR also owns the Bureau of Explosives, an explosives transportation organization which operates at the Transportation Technology Center.
+Although the Transportation Technology Center is owned by the Federal Railroad Administration (FRA), it is managed by Transportation Technology Center, Inc., which is a subsidiary of the Association of American Railroads, a railway industry trade organization.
+The AAR also operates the Bureau of Explosives, an explosives transportation organization which also operates at the Transportation Technology Center.